Prag8855/aab/content/guides/german-health-insurance.md

 **[Health insurance for a residence permit ➞](/guides/german-visa-health-insurance)**

 Don't stay on expat health insurance.
 It's a really bad idea.
 Switch to public or private health insurance as soon as possible.
-The coverage is bad and the price raises quickly.[^26] It usually expires after 5 years.[^22]
+The coverage is bad and the price raises quickly.[^26] You can rarely use expat insurance for more than 5 years.[^22]

 If you develop a health condition while you have expat insurance, it can be really hard to find long-term health insurance, because all insurers will refuse to cover you.
 You can end up with a really expensive health insurance.